galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 ...
 ```

-You also need to add the Manager dependency into the pom.xml file if you are using Maven or into the build.gradle file if you are using Gradle.
+You also need to add the Manager dependency into the pom.xml file if you are using Maven, or into the build.gradle file if you are using Gradle.

 If you are using Maven, add the following dependencies into the _pom.xml_ in the _dependencies_ section: